PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 ```bash
 mycancel() { scancel $(squeue -u $USER -o "%i" -S i -h | tail -n 1); }
 ```

+The function above uses `squeue` to list all your job id's in ascending order and then it passes the last one to `scancel`.

 ### View the Slurm efficiency report without specifying the job id